LekoArts/astro-loaders/packages/trakt/README.md

 ## Prerequisites

 - Astro 5 or later installed
-- A Plausible API key
+- A Trakt.tv API key
-  - Go to your Plausible Analytics account, navigate to **"Account Settings"** and click on the section called **"API Keys"**.
+  - Go to your [Trakt Applications](https://trakt.tv/oauth/applications) page and create a new application.
+The **Client ID** is your API key.

 ## Installation